Analyzing Facebook's Unusual Options Activity | Benzinga

 Analyzing Facebook's Unusual Options Activity

-Shares of Facebook (NASDAQ:FB) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $353.55.
+On Tuesday, shares of Facebook (NASDAQ:FB) saw unusual options activity.
+After the option alert, the stock price moved down to $360.82.

 - Option Type: TRADE